jerdavies/MissionMindful/README.md

 - As a user, I want to be able to view the exercises I have completed to track my progress
 - As a user, I want to be able to save my exercise program (including progress) to file
 - As a user, I want to be able to load my exercise program (including progress) from file

+### Phase 4: Task 2
+The ExerciseList class demonstrates a robust design.
+Specifically, this is implemented in:
+- addExercise(String exerciseType, String exerciseDescription, Boolean isComplete)
+- getNextExercise(String type)